 9. Curipod

-What It Does: If grading quizzes and sparking participation feels like pulling teeth, Curipod might be the tool you’ve been looking for.
+What It Does: If running quizzes and sparking participation feels like pulling teeth, Curipod might be the tool you’ve been looking for.
 This AI-powered platform creates interactive slide decks designed to engage students from start to finish.

 10. ThingLink + Skybox by Blockade Labs